GallSigler/PPD_analysis/PPD_analysis_112124-kg.md

 ![Word Cloud for Q22](/wordclouds/Q22_2.png)

-### Text summary:
--	Heavy qualitative data surrounding Northwestern’s training programs availabilities, but limited availability in PPD
-- Large amounts of results in “training not public”

-- people who said never
-  - Summary: Majority of those who replied never say that training is simply not or very scarcely provided or that it is only given to those who know a higher up in the department (nepotism/favoritism).
-Many said that opportunities are not made known and that officers or individual departments had to pay for their own training and take off on their own time.
-Some said there was no one to provide training and that internal leadership was poor or lacking.
-Lastly, many said MPO was provided, but that MPO is not enough and will not help for career advancement.
-  - Answers only given once or twice
-    - Personal experience bc of race and gender (1)
-    - Training only for new cops
-    - Only street personnel receive
-    - Training not for street personnel bc the are needed on the street
-    - Used to receive training but things have changed
-    - Mainly offered to non sworn personnel
-    - Mainly offered tks worn personnel
-    - Instructors subvert their own subjects?
-  - Never demographics
-- People who said usually
-  - Summary: The majority of those who said "yes" described the frequency of training or the messages they received regarding training, often basing their answers on personal experience.
-However, most of these responses mentioned regular or annual training but did not address career growth, promotion, or the acquisition of special skills.
-Although some respondents noted that there is room for promotion, the majority did not.
-  - A small number of responses indicated financial barriers, a lack of knowledge, favoritism, training being limited to higher-ups or those in forensics, or dissatisfaction with the quality of available training options.
-Lastly, a few respondents mentioned that personnel need to request training more often or that training is only provided upon request.
-- Sometimes
-  - Favoritism and Unequal Access (majority of responses)
-    - Personal experience of favoritism, you aren't told about training unless you know someone, many said training is easier for sworn members to get, some said easier for higher ranked to get etc
-- 1 black male said favoritism for certain racial groups
-  - Limited Opportunities or Availability (second most popular response type)
-    - Few opportunities, not readily available, rarely heard about hard to get approved etc
-  - Barriers to Access
-    - Hard to get training that requires time off, financial restrictions, not enough staff, getting increasing more difficult to get training
-  - Mandatory or Basic Training Only
-    - Mainly mandatory, just MPO etc
-  - Opportunities Present but Limited Impact
-    - Yes, but could be more often, Gave an example of training, Yes, but not based on merit, Yes, but not for career advancement, Yes, but poor supervisors prevent utilization, Outside places offer advanced training, College fairs and tuition occasionally offered, Some interoffice transfers (rare)
-  - Available but Underutilized
-    - Available and made public but hard to get, Frequent postings, Yes but training is not set up by the department, Yes but the department doesn’t take advantage, Occasionally notified
-  - Specialized or Advanced Training Gaps
-    - Specialized training is offeree, training is more for street officers than sworn personnel, Not for veterans of dept, hard to find advanced training, Little offered for supervisors
-  - Suggestions for Improvement
-    - Expanded training, Better evaluation, Need more training opportunities, More focus on personnel development, Staff don’t value professional growth
-- Always:
-  - Most people said there were lots of opportunities or that opportunities were made known pretty often.
-Some pointed to everyone being able to apply and promotional tests being readily available.
-There were a few outlier responses about mental health resources and online training.
-- Hardly ever:
-  - Summary: Most respondents who selected Hardy ever discussed favoritism in tehri response.
-Some talked about budget, being understaffed, the high cost of training, lack of information about training, a lack of career advancement, bad quality training, and their own experience being overlooked for training opportunities.
-- Patterns based on Experience:
-  - Always: Most likely chosen by those with more than 25 years of experience.
-  - Hardly ever: Most likely chosen by those with 16-25 years of experience.
-  - Never: Most likely chosen by those with 16-25 years of experience.
-  - Sometimes: Most likely chosen by those with More than 25 years of experience.
-  - Usually: Most likely chosen by those with More than 25 years of experience.
-- Patterns based on demographics
-  - Most likely to pick sometimes and usually: hispanic women
-  - Most likely to pick hardly ever: white men
-  - Most likely to pick never: white men
-  - Most likely to pick always: black women

 ## Q23_1
  **Please tell us if you agree or disagree with the following statements.
  In the Philadelphia Police Department, the disciplinary process is fair.**